vjanagaran/poultryco/docs/plg-cci-frameworks/06_Operational_Playbook.md

 ❌ Don't: Write documentation
 ❌ Don't: Fix bugs

-✅ Do: Focus on sales (only you can do)
+✅ Do: Focus on GTM (only you can do)
-✅ Do: Create strategic content
+✅ Do: Create PR content
 ✅ Do: Build partnerships
 ✅ Do: Make key decisions
 ✅ Do: Guide team direction